carlosedu644/NimoTv-Chrome-Extension/README.md

 # NimoTv-Chrome-Extension
-A chrome extension to remove the shop and others visual interferences on the website
+A chrome extension to remove the shop and others visual interferences on nimo.tv